Chefster/android/README.md

 ## User Stories

 The following **required** functionality is completed:
-* [x] user can **Authenticate** - sign up or log in to existing account.
+* [x] user can **Authenticate** - sign up or log in to existing account with email and password.
 * [x] User can view meals categories to choose from
 * [x] User can **switch between Meals categories and Favorites using tabs**
   * [x] User can view meals categories.
   * [x] User can view favorite list of meals.
 * [ ] User can select a category and **view list of meals**.
   * [ ] User can add any meal to the **todays Menu**
-* [ ] User can navigate to a page where user have to input number of people cooking and amount of tools available.
+* [x] User can navigate to a page where user have to input number of people cooking and amount of tools available.
 * [ ] When user starts cooking, user can **view the progress** of cooking(may be graphical representation).
 * [x] When done, user can post the photos of the creation, post comments.